The Office of Public Health and research organizations conduct studies on the health issues affecting Veterans to better serve their needs.

 War Related Illness and Injury Research

-This study center focuses on clinical services, education, and research for deployment-related health conditions.
+This study center focuses on deployment-related health conditions.

 Agent Orange Research